- Tour the famous Diocletian's Palace in Split, dating back to the fourth century

 Ferry time: 1.5-2 hours

-Day 5: Ferry from Hvar to Dubrovnik: A Child's Stone Kingdom
+Day 5: Ferry to Dubrovnik: A Child's Stone Kingdom

 Start the day early and board a morning ferry to Dubrovnik, the "Pearl of the Adriatic," where you'll have the day to explore one of the most ancient fortress cities in Europe.
-And while there's evidence of settlements as far back as the Byzantine era, this area only came into its own as an important power since the 13th century, due in part to its strategic coastal position.
-Dubrovnik's long and storied history is told in its beautiful Gothic, Renaissance, and baroque churches, monasteries, palaces, and fountains all found within its towering fortress walls.
+And while there's evidence of settlements as far back as the Byzantine era, this area only came into its own as an important power in the 13th century due in part to its strategic coastal position.
+Dubrovnik's long and storied history is told in its beautiful Gothic, Renaissance, and Baroque churches, monasteries, palaces, and fountains, all found within its towering fortress walls.

 After checking into your accommodation, you'll want to get out and explore Old Town—a children's golden fantasy land.
-Head to the pedestrian-only gleaming Stradun, the city's main street flanked by secretive stairways and elusive alleys which kids can explore, ice cream in hand, past flower-bedecked windows and under old-timey laundry-lines hanging overhead.
-There's also the imposing 15th- and 16th-century city walls that encircle Dubrovnik and lead to several round forts; kids will love looking down over the city, harbor, and people below.
+Head to the pedestrian-only gleaming Stradun, the city's main street flanked by secretive stairways and elusive alleys that kids can explore, ice cream in hand, past flower-bedecked windows, and under old-timey laundry lines hanging overhead.
+There are also the imposing 15th- and 16th-century city walls that encircle Dubrovnik and lead to several round forts; kids will love looking down over the city, harbor, and people below.
 You can buy your tickets near Pile Gate.